 Yes, Spotify has a self-serve ad platform that you can pay to get more exposure to your artist profile, playlist or album and hopefully get more followers from it.
 Their ad platform is still in beta as of this writing, but it looks like anyone with a Spotify for Artists account can use it.
 The minimum budget to push an ad used to be $250, but now it’s down to $25.
 I’m still new to it, but it’s relatively straightforward to use.
 I’ll eventually cover how to use it in a future blog.

 Pay for Social Media Ads

-This is a more advanced way of getting followers.
-You have to be really carefully doing it this way because it does require you to have a budget and invest money into buying ads.
+This is a more advanced way of getting followers that requires a bit more work.
+You have to be really careful doing it this way because it does require you to have a budget and invest money into buying ads.
 Your best bet for results is to spend it on Facebook and Instagram ads.

 In order to do this effectively, you have to plan and be strategic.
 I will write a more detailed blog on how artists can use social media ads in the future.
 But for this segment, I will do my best to explain and go over some guidelines so you’re not pouring money down the drain with nothing to show for it.

 I think the best way to approach buying social media ads for building your Spotify followers is to understand the three general types of audiences.
 You have cold, warm and hot.